 In the coming years, the market for these optical sensing systems is estimated to have a 22.7%1 to 24%2 compound annual growth rate (CAGR), and by 2027, reaching as high as $3.8 billion in industry revenues.1

 Infrared light waves are invisible to the human eye, with “near-infrared” wavelengths ranging from around 700 nanometers (nm) to approximately 2,500-3,000 nm.
 NIR and infrared wavelengths are commonly generated by lasers and LEDs (light-emitting diodes).

 Laser NIR wavelengths are commonly produced by Vertical-Cavity Surface-Emitting Lasers (VCSELs) for applications like facial recognition, automotive LiDAR, fiber-optics (telecommunication), and gesture recognition.
-Usually, NIR facial recognition systems use 940 nm wavelength light.
+Usually, NIR facial recognition systems use 850 or 940 nm wavelength light.

 Figure 1.
 A representation of the electromagnetic spectrum, including the range of light visible to humans at wavelengths of approximately 380 - 750 nm, and near-infrared light at wavelengths of approximately 700 - 3000 nm.3

 Figure 2.
 Front and back images of a mobile NIR VCSEL chip, on a penny for scale.
 (Image: Copyright TriLumina Corporation, used by permission)

 For proximity-sensing and autofocus applications, NIR lasers supply better accuracy than LEDs.
 This is because lasers may be directed more precisely and reflected for hand gesture and facial recognition.

 Due to their spatial coherence and focus, laser beams can pass through small-diameter openings, making it simple to manipulate and integrate through diffractive elements.